Microsoft/azure-docs.hu-hu/articles/governance/policy/troubleshoot/general.md

 #### <a name="resolution"></a>Feloldás

-A jelszó értékében válassza a vessző ( `,` ) értéket, ha `helm install azure-policy-addon` fordított perjelet ( `\` ) használ.
+Ha futtatja a parancsot, a jelszó mezőben adja meg a `helm install azure-policy-addon` vessző ( `,` ) karakterláncot egy fordított perjel () értékkel `\` .

-### <a name="scenario-install-using-helm-chart-fails-as-name-already-exists"></a>Forgatókönyv: a telepítés a Helm diagram használatával meghiúsul, mert a név már létezik
+### <a name="scenario-installation-by-using-a-helm-chart-fails-because-the-name-already-exists"></a>Forgatókönyv: a telepítés a Helm-diagram használatával meghiúsul, mert a név már létezik

 #### <a name="issue"></a>Probléma

-A `helm install azure-policy-addon` parancs a következő üzenettel meghiúsul:
+A `helm install azure-policy-addon` parancs végrehajtása sikertelen, és a következő hibaüzenetet adja vissza:

 - `Error: cannot re-use a name that is still in use`